What is Coeliac disease?

 How common is it?

 There is now more awareness about coeliac disease in the community, but the incidence of coeliac disease is also increasing.
 It is estimated that coeliac disease affects around 1 in every 100 people.
 It is more common in people of European descent, but can affect anybody.
-It rarely occurs before 12 months of age because of the late introduction (>6 months of age) of solids and thus gluten.
-It can affect children and adults at any age thereafter.
+It rarely occurs before 12 months of age.
+It can affect children of any age after they start eating foods containing gluten.

 What are the symptoms?

-Coeliac disease can lead to a number of symptoms, however many children have few symptoms or even no symptoms at all.
-The symptoms usually relate to the changes in the surface of the gut and the poor absorption of calories, vitamins and minerals.
+Coeliac disease can lead to a number of symptoms, however some children have few symptoms or even none at all.
+The symptoms usually relate to the changes in the surface of the gut and the poor absorption of energy, vitamins and minerals.
 Symptoms can include:

-- Poor weight gain or even weight loss and slow growth can occur because fewer calories are absorbed from food.
+- Poor weight gain or even weight loss and slow growth.

-- Deficiencies of vitamins and minerals can lead to anaemia (looking pale and feeling tired).
+- Deficiencies of vitamins and minerals, especially iron, can lead to anaemia (looking pale and feeling tired)

 How is it diagnosed?

 Screening for coeliac disease is initially done with blood tests, but confirmation of the diagnosis requires a biopsy from the surface of the small bowel.
-As coeliac disease is a life-long condition, it is absolutely essential that the diagnosis is confirmed with the biopsy as blood tests alone can be misleading.
+As coeliac disease is a life-long condition, it is important that the diagnosis is confirmed with the biopsy as blood tests alone can over-call the diagnosis (5-15% false positive screening tests when compared to biopsy).
+Gene testing for coeliac disease is generally not recommended as a positive gene test result is not diagnostic of coeliac disease.

-The biopsy is done under general anaesthetic and 3-4 biopsies (superficial pieces of the gut lining) are taken using an endoscope (a flexible tube with a camera attached to its end) that is passed down your child's throat.
+The biopsy is done under general anaesthetic.
+Biopsies (superficial pieces of the small bowel lining) are taken using an endoscope (a flexible tube with a camera attached to its end) that is passed via the child’s mouth into the stomach and then the small bowel.

 What is the treatment?

-Once coeliac disease is confirmed, it is essential to fully exclude gluten from your child's diet for life (gluten-free diet (GFD)).
+Once coeliac disease is confirmed, it is important to fully exclude gluten from your child’s diet for life (gluten-free diet (GFD)).
 The GFD needs to exclude all sources of gluten, as eating small amounts of gluten can cause further damage to the gut and affect growth even though it may not lead to symptoms.
-It is important to talk to a dietitian about the GFD to ensure that you are given appropriate advice about your child's diet.
+It is important to meet with a dietitian to learn about the GFD to make sure that you are given the right advice about your child’s diet.

 Many common foods need to be replaced with gluten-free alternatives.
 These include:

 Once your child is on a GFD, the inflammation in their small bowel settles without any other medications and their gut will heal.
 As there may be low levels of some vitamins and minerals, sometimes your doctor may suggest that your child has extra supplements initially.
-Your doctor may also suggest that your child has a low lactose diet (See separate fact sheet on Low Lactose Diet) for a short period.
-This is because the changes of Coeliac disease can lead to a lack of sugar-splitting enzymes, which are located on the villi.
-These enzymes return to normal levels once your child's bowel recovers with start of GFD.
+Your doctor may also suggest that your child has a low lactose diet for a short period.
+This is because the changes of coeliac disease can lead to a lack of sugar-splitting enzymes, which are located on the villi.
+These enzymes return to normal levels once your child’s bowel recovers with the GFD.

 The Coeliac Society offers support to people affected by coeliac disease and their families.
-It is strongly recommended that you join the Coeliac Society (website details below).
+Your doctor can help complete a membership application after the diagnosis is established if you wish to join (website details below).

 For more information

-- Make sure your child stays on a normal diet until the diagnosis is confirmed with a biopsy
+- Make sure your child stays on a normal diet containing gluten until the diagnosis is confirmed with a biopsy.

-- A dietitian is essential in the care of your child, to ensure that your child's diet is adequate
+- A dietitian is essential in the care of your child, to make sure that your child’s diet is right.